-9.3.4 Enabling the electric back-up heater
+9.3.4 Enabling auxiliary electric heating

-On the system control, you can select whether the electric back-up heater is to be used for heating mode, domestic hot water mode or both modes.
-Set the maximum output for the electric back-up heater at the heat pump's control panel here.
+On the system controller, you can select whether the auxiliary electric heating is to be used for heating mode, hot water handling mode or both modes.
+Set the maximum output for the auxiliary electric heater at the heat pump's operator control panel here.

-- Activate the internal electric back-up heater with one of the following output levels. - ► Ensure that the maximum output for the electric back-up heater does not exceed the output of the fuse protection for the household electricity system (rated currents, see Technical Data).
+- Activate the internal auxiliary electric heating with one of the following output levels. - Make sure that the maximum output of the auxiliary electric heating does not exceed the power of the fuse protection installed in the domestic electrical system (see technical data for measuring currents).